TomaszLakota/portfolio/README.md

 In early stages of development

 ## Angular
-No personal projects yet, but I've been working with Angular for 2 months at my previous work.
-You can find out more [here](https://www.docdroid.net/Hu8p3o8/scan.pdf)
+No personal projects yet, because I chose to learn React first, but I've been working with Angular for 2 months at my previous work.
+You can find out more [here](https://www.docdroid.net/Hu8p3o8/scan.pdf).

 ## Vanilla JS